Healthy You - Every Day

 Time is of the essence

 Unfortunately, women often delay coming into the hospital when experiencing symptoms.
 “We know that women wait approximately 54 hours before seeking medical attention, whereas men wait about 16 hours.
 Women also are much more likely to disregard their symptoms.
 They’ll say, ‘I'm anxious’, or ‘I've had a lot on my plate’, or ‘I'm worried about a lot of things.’
-Women tend to try to minimize what they're feeling and what they think is going on,” Sundlof says.
+Women tend to try to minimize what they're feeling and what they think is going on,” Dr. Sundlof says.

-One of the most important things Combs wants both men and women to understand is that if your symptoms are out of the ordinary, and especially if they are persistent for more than 15 minutes – or if you are experiencing any discomfort in the chest area, you should seek medical treatment as quickly as possible.
+One of the most important things Dr. Snyder wants both men and women to understand is that if your symptoms are out of the ordinary, and especially if they are persistent for more than 15 minutes – or if you are experiencing any discomfort in the chest area, you should seek medical treatment as quickly as possible.
 “The sooner you can get a diagnosis, the earlier it's treated, the better the outcome.
 Some of the worst cases are women who will sit at home and suffer for 12 to 24 hours, or even days.
 And then they'll end up with severe heart failure and get really sick,” he says.

 If you think that you know someone is having a heart attack or stroke, call 911.